kubedos/kubedos/README.md

 ## Ethos: Replace, Don’t Repair

-KubeDOS is built around this discipline:
+KubeDos is built around this discipline:

 ✅ **No “SSH in and fix it”**
 ✅ **Rebuild from artifact**